albertlatacz/java-repl/README.md

 ```

 ## Usage
-To run Java REPL you need to install **Java Development Kit (JDK) 6 or newer**.
+To run Java REPL you need to install **Java Development Kit (JDK)**.
 Download it from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow install instructions.
 Once JDK is installed and configured you can run:

 Download latest Java REPL release from [GitHub](https://github.com/albertlatacz/java-repl/releases/latest) or [Bintray](https://bintray.com/albertlatacz/maven/java-repl/_latestVersion) then run